DASH-Lab/FakeAVCeleb/README.md

 **FakeAVCeleb** is a novel Audio-Video Multimodal Deepfake Detection dataset (**FakeAVCeleb**), which contains not only deepfake videos but also respective synthesized cloned audios.

-## Access
+## Access (Request form)
-If you would like to download the FakeAVCeleb dataset, please fill out the [google request form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSfPDd3oV0auqmmWEgCSaTEQ6CGpFeB-ozQJ35x-B_0Xjd93bw/viewform) and, once accepted, we will send you the link to our download script.sh
+If you would like to download the FakeAVCeleb dataset, please fill out the [**Google request form**](https://docs.google.com/forms/u/1/d/e/1FAIpQLSfPDd3oV0auqmmWEgCSaTEQ6CGpFeB-ozQJ35x-B_0Xjd93bw/viewform) and, once accepted, we will send you the link to our download script.sh

 Once, you obtain the download link, please see the [download section](dataset/README.md) in our [Dataset site](https://~~~~~~~~~~~~~~~~~).
 You can also find details about our FakeAVCeleb dataset.